project-oak/oak/oak_channel/SPEC.md

 ### Method Layer

 Methods define the functionality exposed by service.
-Each method has clearly defined parameters and return types.
-The Oak IDL is used to define which methods are available, their id, parameter and return types.
-The Oak IDL is also responsible for encoding method parameters and return values to bytes.
+Each method has clearly defined parameters and return types. microRPC is used to define which methods are available, their id, parameter and return types. microRPC is also responsible for encoding method parameters and return values to bytes.

 #### Invocation